SLCC has created the Digital Accessibility Credential to teach the basic principles for making digital materials accessible for all users.

 What will I learn in the Digital Accessibility Credential course?

-- Module 1: Foundations of digital accessibility
+- Module 1: Essentials of Accessibility

-- Module 2: Creating accessible Word and PowerPoint documents
+- Module 2: Word Document Accessibility

-- Module 3: Editing PDFs for accessibility
+- Module 3: PowerPoint Accessibility

-- Module 4: Creating accessible Canvas content
+- Module 4: PDF Accessibility

 How long does it take to complete the Digital Accessibility Credential course?